childsb/glusterfs-hadoop-docs/General_Configuration_CDH5.markdown

   </property>
 ```

-Later, if you need to debug a job, yarn will be able to pull the logs up for you using this command (replace the 1234... number with the application id of your job).

-`/usr/lib/hadoop-yarn/bin/yarn --applicationId 12345678_1234 `
+Later, if you need to debug a job, yarn will be able to pull the logs up for you using this command (replace the 1234... number with the application id of your job) : `/usr/lib/hadoop-yarn/bin/yarn --applicationId 12345678_1234 `

-8)
+8) Update your staging directory in yarn-site.xml

 ```
  <name>yarn.app.mapreduce.am.staging-dir</name>